TechPriyamvad/TVS_PGM_PROJECT/PROJECT_README.md

         - see accessories catalogue
         - see referral section
     - select parts from parts catalogue
-    - locate the dealer store selling the selected parts
+    - locate the dealer store selling the selected parts i.e spain and mexico regions
     - scan parts to check whether part is genuine or not
     - purchase the parts - `??`
     - refer and reward shows list of referrals and reward earned for that referalls